Gumgo/dungeon-crawler-screenshots/README.md

-# dungeon-crawler-screenshots
+# Dungeon crawler screenshots

-Screenshots of a dungeon crawler game engine I worked on a while back
+Here are some screenshots of an experimental dungeon crawler game engine I worked on a while back as a hobby project.
+When I built this, I was targeting OpenGL ES 3.0-level hardware.
+Dungeons are generated procedurally using geometry from tilesets built in 3D modeling software like Blender or Maya.
+Once tiles are placed, the geometry is further refined and lighting is then baked into a static lightmap.
+Other features include skeletal animation supporting skinned meshes, character physics, navmesh-based A* pathfinding, integrated LUA scripting, and a GUI editor for game asset management.